 - 1. "Board" means the Board of Directors of the Gulf Consortium. - 2.
 "Business" means any corporation, partnership, individual, sole proprietorship, joint stock company, joint venture, or any other private legal entity. - 3.
-"Consortium" shall mean the Gulf Consortium, created under the Florida Interlocal Cooperation Act (Part I of Chapter 163, Florida Statutes) and the Interlocal Agreement entered into by its members on September 12, 2012. - 4.
-"Contractor/Consultant" means any person having a contract with the Consortium. - 5.
-"Data" means recorded information, regardless of form or characteristic. - 6.
-"Designee" means a duly authorized representative of a person holding a superior position. - 7.
-"General Counsel" shall refer to the person or persons retained to provide legal counsel to the Consortium. - 8.
-"General Manager" shall refer to the staff so designated by the entity contracted to provide General Manager services for the Consortium. - 9.
-"Person" means any business, individual, committee, club, other organization, or group of individuals. - 10.
-"Services" means the furnishing of labor, time, or effort by a contractor, not involving the delivery of a specific end product other than those which is not defined as supplies and which are merely incidental to the required performance.
+"Cash Receipts Log" refers to a log maintained specifically to record all receipts of cash and only cash. - 4.
+"Consortium" shall mean the Gulf Consortium, created under the Florida Interlocal Cooperation Act (Part I of Chapter 163, Florida Statutes) and the Interlocal Agreement entered into by its members on September 12, 2012. - 5.
+"Contractor/Consultant" means any person having a contract with the Consortium. - 6.
+"Data" means recorded information, regardless of form or characteristic. - 7.
+"Disbursements Register" refers to a check register, also called a cash disbursements journal, which is the official record used to record all of the checks, cash payments, and outlays of cash during an accounting period. - 8.
+"Finance Manager" shall refer to the staff so designated by the entity contracted to provide accounting and financial management services for the Consortium. - 9.
+"Fiscal Agent" shall refer to the part designated and contractually retained to perform cash receipt and disbursement activities related to Treasury funds. - 10.
+"General Ledger" refers to the master set of accounts that summarize all transactions occurring within the Consortium or any business or public entity. - 11.
+"General Counsel" shall refer to the person or persons retained to provide legal counsel to the Consortium. - 12.
+"General Manager" shall refer to the staff so designated by the entity contracted to provide General Manager services for the Consortium. - 13.
+"Generally Accepted Auditing Standards" refers to the rules that govern auditing practices in the United States.
+The Auditing Standards Board, a part of the American